 Indonesia is one of the most biologically diverse nations on Earth.
 Along with the pride that such high biodiversity values impart on the nation comes a huge responsibility to protect this natural capital by avoiding and minimizing the impacts of our activities on biodiversity.
 Our company is committed to prioritizing the protection of the beautiful, yet fragile, ecosystems throughout the Indonesian archipelago.
 This is achieved not only through our direct action as a company but also through our community programs which socialize the importance of protecting the environment and nurturing a sense of ownership of biodiversity and environmental issues.

 Our Sustainability Policy commits to the total protection and conservation of independently identified HCV-HCS areas following RSPO protocols, including a commitment to not operate in areas with the highest biodiversity values such as primary forests and conservation areas.
-Additionally, we are also committed to zero conversion of natural ecosystems, which, in the case of our operations, consist of peat ecosystems, riparian zones and hilly areas with a slope grade higher than 40%.
+Additionally, we are also committed to zero conversion of all natural ecosystems, which, in the case of our operations, consist of peat ecosystems, riparian zones and hilly areas with a slope grade higher than 40%, as well as nationally and internationally designated protected areas.
 To meet our conservation commitments, we have developed a Conservation Policy and Standard Operating Procedures (SOPs) on the management of HCV-HCS area that provide further guidance for protecting and conserving the environment.
 This includes the determination of HCV areas and other areas of conservation importance, as well as formulating the management and monitoring plan for these areas to achieve our target of at least maintaining the biodiversity (no net loss) or, when possible, having a net positive impact on biodiversity.
 In our area in Kalimantan, we have increased the population of orangutans from 150 to 200 based on the latest scientific research by an external party.

 In every area where we start to operate, we have targets to stop illegal logging, stop poaching, and implement patrolling as well as environmental awareness program within three years of operation, a deadline that is not easy to achieve.
 To date, we have achieved these targets in all our operation areas.
 However, as new development and opportunities come up, we will implement our system to manage the potential issues and opportunities.
 We are also exploring the potential of carbon sequestration certification within our conservation area, which are voluntarily conserved.
 A target will be determined as soon as we complete our study.